jazzband/wagtailmenus/docs/source/menupage.rst

 When a page model subclasses ``MenuPage`` or ``MenuPageMixin``, pages of that type are given special treatment by the menu generation template tags included in wagtailmenus, allowing them to make changes to the sub-menu items that get rendered below them.

-The functionaliy exists to allow ``MenuPage`` pages to add repeating links to themselves into a sub-menu, but can be extended to meet any custom needs you might have.
+The functionality exists to allow ``MenuPage`` pages to add repeating links to themselves into a sub-menu, but can be extended to meet any custom needs you might have.

 For example, if you had a ``ContactPage`` model, and in main menus, you wanted to add some additional links below each ``ContactPage``,  you could achieve that by overriding the ``modify_submenu_items()`` and ``has_submenu_items()`` methods like so: